QuentinRa/blog.quentinra.dev/tools/docker/index.md

     * install [Docker desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
     * you need to restart it each time your want to use ``docker`` commands
-    * when the app is started, confirmation messages should be shown then you can use ``docker`` commands
+    * when the application is started, confirmation messages should be shown then you can use ``docker`` commands

 ## Some commands you need to know